OpenSSL

 openssl req -newkey rsa:2048 -new -nodes -x509 -days 3650 -keyout key.pem -out cert.pem

 It will create 2 files: cert.pem (certificate) and key.pem (private key).
-You can combine both files in a single one.
-Just create a new file and copy the content of both files on the new file.
-So you will have an structure like this:
+You can combine both files into a single one.
+Just create a new file and copy the content of both files into it.
+So you will have a structure like this:

 -----BEGIN PRIVATE KEY-----